shadowed1/ChromeOS_PowerControl/README.md

 *SleepControl:*

 - By reading powerd.LATEST log, SleepControl monitors when the powerd daemon reports 'User activity stopped'.
-- Parsing strings like 'User activity started' or 'Audio activity' tells SleepControl to pause until 'User activity stopped' is reported.
+- Parsing strings like 'User activity started' or 'Audio activity started' tells SleepControl the user is active. to pause until  is reported.
+- If 'User activity stopped' and 'Audio activity stopped' is parsed, SleepControl assumes the user is away and custom sleep timers can begin.
+- Can turn on or off audio detection to customize sleep during multimedia playback.
+- ChromeOS will report 'User activity stopped' after around 20 seconds of inactivity, so the timers won't be exact.
 - When idle, SleepControl uses dbus to send an empty input every 120s until interrupted/sleeping with the configurable timer.
 - By using epoch timestamps, SleepControl is able to check when its simulated inputs are to be ignored.
 <br>